 I am running a Forrest WoodWorker II thin kerf on it (recently purchased.)

-of 6/4 maple and it cut nice.
-Was also using a Forrest WWII at
+I *know* it wasn't always this bad.
+When I first got the thing I ripped a *bunch* of 6/4 maple and it cut nice.
+Was also using a Forrest WWII at the time.

 Anyone have any ideas?